NavneelSinghal/vin/README.md

 # vin

-This is a text editor based on [kilo](https://github.com/antirez/kilo) by [antirez](https://github.com/antirez).
-The editor is currently modeless, and making it modal is a work in progress.
+This is a modal text editor with some of vim's keybindings, based on [kilo](https://github.com/antirez/kilo) by [antirez](https://github.com/antirez).

 Some features that can be implemented in the future: